MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Who is a Suitable Candidate for Facial Feminisation Surgery?

-Whether you’re a transgender woman who wants to undergo facial feminisation surgery, or a cisgender woman who wants to reduce the masculine features of your face, good candidates for FFS are people who, naturally or not, have a face that doesn’t match how they see themselves or how they want others to see them.
+Whether you’re a transgender woman who wants to undergo Facial Feminisation Surgery, or a cisgender woman who wants to reduce the masculine features of your face, good candidates for FFS are people who, naturally or not, have a face that doesn’t match how they see themselves or how they want others to see them.

 The type of work you’ll have done depends on your particular features.
-For example, if you have a high forehead you may want to consider having your hairline lowered, if your jaw looks very square or prominent when viewed from the side you may want to consider jaw reduction, if you have a large or wide nose you may want to consider rhinoplasty.
-You may be a suitable candidate for facial feminisation surgery if:
+For example, if you have a high forehead, you may want to consider having your hairline lowered; if your jaw looks very square or prominent when viewed from the side, you may want to consider jaw reduction; if you have a large or wide nose, you may want to consider rhinoplasty.
+You may be a suitable candidate for Facial Feminisation Surgery if:

-• You don’t like the way your face looks or you are suffering from Gender dysphoria
+• You don’t like the way your face looks, or you are suffering from gender dysphoria

 • You want to get rid of masculine features in your face so others see you as a woman